 Welcome to the Transition Year section of our school’s website, which provides students and parents with up-to-date information and calendars of events for our vibrant Transition Year Programme.

 TY is an opportunity to nurture your talents, discover new talents you never knew you had, explore new ways of learning, engage in new experiences, have fun, mature and learn, all of which will better prepare you for senior cycle.
-You will gain life skills, friendships and memories that will stay with you throughout your life so enjoy and embrace very second.
+You will gain life skills, friendships and memories that will stay with you throughout your life so enjoy and embrace every second.

 We value two key things in Transition Year in DCC: